jemissik/pymovebank/docs/apps/user_guide/index.md

 ## Getting started

 ECODATA-Prepare is a set of four Python-based apps to read, process, and create animations from animal tracking data and gridded environmental data.
 [Read here](../index) for an overview and to learn how to install, contribute and get support.
-Before using this program, gather files you want to use with the app: this could include
+Before using this program, gather files you want to use with the app.
+This could include:
 * a .csv file of tracking data, in Movebank’s .csv format
-* NetCDF files of environmental data (you can [order these](https://ecodata-apps.readthedocs.io/en/latest/environmental_data.html) from NASA or ECMWF)
+* NetCDF files of environmental data (you can [order these](../environmental_data) from NASA or ECMWF)
 * shapefiles
 * a folder of sequentially-numbered .png files that are frames for an animation (you can create these with [ECODATA-Animate](https://ecodata-animate.readthedocs.io/en/latest/))

 If needed, see the [installation instructions](../installation) to install or update the program.

 See [below](#opening-ecodata-prepare) for instructions to open the program.
 When it opens, it will display the main panel, showing the four apps.
 Click on an app to launch it.
 From there, you can navigate between apps within the interface, or switch between them by pasting these URLs in your browser window: